marcopeg/amazing-postgresql/projects/queues-in-postgresql/README.md

 | 5M        | 1000ms          |
 | 10M       | 4500ms          |

+> 🤬 IT SUCKS!
+>
-> 🤬 This sucks, right?
-Only 10M rows in a table (this is not even starting to be "data") and the query runs for SECONDS!
+> Only 10M rows in a table (this is not even starting to be "data") and the query runs for SECONDS!
 That is like "foreverandever" in PostgreSQL world!

 Fortunately, _PARTIAL INDEXES_ help speeding up the whole process!